 Pigmented lesions are very common and generally harmless, most adults have at least a few of them on their skin.

 These growths and skin spots, are caused by melanocyte cells in the skin.
-Melanocytes are the cells responsible for the production of melanin, the substance that gives color (pigment) to the skin.
+Melanocytes are the cells responsible for the production of melanin, the substance that gives colour (pigment) to the skin.

 Common pigmented lesions are: